IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 - Python Modules -> c_types, opencv2, numpy
 - The Contrastech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://contrastech.com/content/?906.html

-### Getting this SDK to work
+### Getting this API to work
 Review and/or run ImageGrabDemo.py with a Contrastech USB3 Camera such as the Mars 1300-201uc and it should work.
 There are examples on how to send commands to the camera.
-It is recommended you review the Contrastech SDK for commands that work.
-Another useful place is the XML file stored on the camera (every camera keeps a file on it that provides its functionality)
+It is recommended you review the Contrastech SDK for commands that work; as well as the iCentral program supplied by Contrastech.
+Another useful place is the XML file stored on the camera (every camera keeps a file on it that provides its functionality).
+Review the ImageGrabDemo.py file and the XML file in conjunction.
+You can set properties or get property values by first creating a camera instance and then calling the 'property_getset' command.
+Where the second argument is populated, the function will attempt to set a value for the property in question.
+If it is blank, then it will get the stored value.

 ### Known Issues
 - the version of opencv to install should be from the menpo channel - install with 'conda install -c menpo opencv3'